Information Set Decoding in the Lee Metric with Applications to Cryptography: Generalization from to

 \subsection{Code-based cryptosystems over $\mathbb Z_{p^s}$}

-The Niederreiter system can be used as it is over any $\mathbb Z_{p^s}$.
-In the McEliece cryptosystem one just needs to make sure that the scrambling matrix on the left has the correct block diagonal structure to prevent mixing the subcodes that live in different subrings.
+The Niederreiter system does not need a modification of \ref{Nied} to be used over any $\mathbb Z_{p^s}$.
+In the McEliece cryptosystem \ref{mcelieceZ4} one just needs to make sure that the invertible matrix $S$ has the correct block diagonal structure to prevent mixing the subcodes that live in different subrings.
 The rest stays the same.

-Since larger values of $s$ and larger values of $p$ will increase the complexity of the ISD algorithm, they will reduce the theoretical key size needed for a given security level.
+For the size of the public key note that you can either publish the generator or the parity check matrix.
+However, it turns out that both ways give you the same key size.
+The key size in bits related to the generator matrix $G$ as in \eqref{gengen} (or equivalently related to the parity check matrix $H$ as in \eqref{parpar}) is